Researchers Propose Water-Energy-Food Nexus Framework for Sustainable Agriculture in Water-stressed Regions

 2025-12-01

-A comprehensive systems analysis highlights the unsustainable trajectory of Pakistan’s agricultural sector, showing that current input-intensive practices cannot meet future food security needs without increasing ecological stress.
-The study, published in Agricultural Systems, presents the first quantitative framework for transitioning to sustainable agriculture through integrated Water-Energy-Food (WEF) Nexus management, offering broad relevance for semi-arid regions worldwide.
+A comprehensive systems analysis reveals that Pakistan's agricultural sector is on an unsustainable trajectory.
+Current input-intensive practices cannot meet future food security needs without increasing ecological stress.
+Published in Agricultural Systems, the study presents the first quantitative framework for transitioning to sustainable agriculture through integrated Water-Energy-Food (WEF) Nexus management.
+This framework has broad relevance for semi-arid regions worldwide..

-Led by Prof. CHEN Yaning from the Xinjiang Institute of Ecology and Geography, Chinese Academy of Sciences, the study focuses on a central challenge for Pakistan and other water-stressed countries: increasing agricultural productivity at a time when essential natural resources are steadily diminishing.
+Led by Prof. CHEN Yaning from the Xinjiang Institute of Ecology and Geography, Chinese Academy of Sciences, the study addresses a critical issue for Pakistan and other water-stressed countries: how to increase agricultural productivity when essential natural resources are steadily diminishing.

-Their findings show that achieving even a 15.1% productivity increase by 2031 would require pesticide use to grow by 82.25%, fertilizer application by 19%, and continued land expansion by 5.42%.
-Meanwhile, agricultural water availability is projected to fall by 4.22% and energy availability by 6.15%.
+They found that achieving a 15.1% increase in productivity by 2031 would require a 82.25% increase in pesticide use, a 19% increase in fertilizer, and continued land expansion by 5.42%.
+Meanwhile, agricultural water availability is projected to decrease by 4.22% and energy availability is projected to decrease by 6.15%.

 These results underscore the need to move beyond conventional input-intensive agriculture and toward a WEF Nexus perspective, where resource efficiency, renewable energy adoption, balanced agrochemical use, and institutional coordination are all integrated to achieve sustainable productivity gains.